-The definition of a component includes:,
+The definition of a component includes the following:

 Template A template is the base for a specific type of page.
-When creating a page in the Websites tab the user has to select a template.
+When creating a page in the Websites tab, the user has to select a template.
 The new page is then created by copying this template.

 A template is a hierarchy of nodes that has the same structure as the page to be created, but without any actual content.

 It defines the page component used to render the page and the default content (primary top-level content).
 The content defines how it is rendered as AEM is content-centric.

 Page Component (Top-Level Component) The component to be used to render the page.

 Page A page is an ‘instance’ of a template.